-- Requirements for appropriate segregation of duties, including the independent authorization of transactions: - Requirements for the reconciliation and monitoring of transactions; - Compliance with regulatory and other legal requirements; - Documentation of controls and procedures; - Requirements for the periodic assessment of operational risks faced, and the adequacy of controls and procedures to address the risks identified; - > Requirements for the reporting of operational losses and proposed remedial action; - Development of contingency plans; - Training and professional development; - Ethical and business standards; - Risk mitigation, including insurance where this is effective
+- Requirements for appropriate segregation of duties, including the independent authorization of transactions; - Requirements for the reconciliation and monitoring of transactions; - Compliance with regulatory and other legal requirements; - Documentation of controls and procedures; - Requirements for the periodic assessment of operational risks faced, and the adequacy of controls and procedures to address the risks identified; - Requirements for the reporting of operational losses and proposed remedial action; - Development of contingency plans: - Training and professional development; - Ethical and business standards; - Risk mitigation, including insurance where this is effective a.
+The general qualitative disclosure requirement, including the nature of IRRBB and key assumptions, including assumptions regarding loan prepayments and behavior of non-maturity deposits, and frequency of IRRBB measurement.

-Table DF-9 Interest rate risk in the banking book (IRRBB)
+Table DF-9 Interest Rate Risk In The Banking Book (IRRBB)